The bottleneck

 prompt

-One paper, two readers
+One topic, two readers

 Break